ragsanaa/all-trips-plugin/CONSENT_SYSTEM_README.md

 The consent system is designed to ask users for permission to:

-- Send email notifications for security & feature updates
-- Share basic WordPress environment information
-- Receive educational content and occasional offers
+- Track user information (state) for usage analytics
+- Track plugin state and events (such as widget loads)
+- Gather statistics about plugin usage to identify areas for improvement
+- Make the plugin more compatible with user sites and improve functionality

 ## How It Works